yonkahlon/Zenject/README.md

 * Android
 * Webplayer
 * WebGL
-* Windows Store (including 8.1, Phone 8.1, Universal 8.1 and Universal 10).
+* Windows Store (including 8.1, Phone 8.1, Universal 8.1 and Universal 10 - both .NET and IL2CPP backend)

 IL2CPP is supported, however there are some gotchas - see <a href="#aot-support">here</a> for details